Deep-rooted movement

 Scientists by training and winemakers by vocation, Eve Rainville and Marc Théberge are bound together in business and life.
 Their Domaine Bergeville is the only producer to have chosen to go the organic and biodynamic route from day one.

-In 2008, the couple acquired grassland in Hatley, in the Eastern Townships, which happens to be the cradle of Quebec’s organic movement.
-“As soon as we began planting, we applied for organic and biodynamic certification,” explains Eve.
-Their vine stocks have therefore never been in contact with any chemicals or synthetic pesticides—something all the more important since the vineyard is where they are raising their children.
+In 2008, the couple acquired a meadow in Hatley, in the Eastern Townships, which happens to be the cradle of Quebec’s organic movement.
+“As soon as we began planting, we applied for organic and biodynamic certification,” explained Eve.
+Their vine stocks have therefore never been in contact with any synthetic pesticide or chemical additive—something all the more important since the vineyard is where they’re raising their kids.

 Biodynamics 101

-Speaking of family, Eve treats every vine like a child she must help grow and become self-sustaining.
+Speaking of family, Eve treats every vine like a child she must help grow and become independent.
 “We have to give them a solid foundation and guide them, but we also have to grant them their freedom.
-That’s what biodynamics are all about: making our vines self-sufficient in terms of their health,” she says.
+That’s what biodynamics is all about—making our vines self-sufficient in terms of their health,” she said.
 This way of seeing the land as a living organism is at the core of biodynamic agriculture.
 “We want to be out there every day.
-We want to be in synergy with the vineyard,” Eve affirms.
-In other words, it’s all about teamwork.
+We want to be in synergy with the vineyard.”
+In other words, it’s all about teamwork—with the land.

 Château de Cartes: taking the organic plunge